COVESA/dlt-daemon/doc/dlt_for_developers.md

 ### Initial Log level

-The default log level of DLT User library is DLT\_LOG\_INFO.
+The default log level of DLT User library is DLT\_LOG\_INFO (when using macro DLT\_REGISTER\_CONTEXT or dlt\_register\_context() api).
 This can be changed using a DLT client application (e.g. DLT Viewer).
 But there might be situations where DEBUG or VERBOSE messages are needed before the DLT Daemon updated the user library.

+There are several ways to initialize log level in DLT library startup phase.

+1. It is possible to do that by exporting environment variable DLT\_INITIAL\_LOG\_LEVEL.
-In this case DLT\_INITIAL\_LOG\_LEVEL can be exported.
-Using this environment variable, the user can specify log level for contexts that will be used on library startup.
+   By using this way, the user can specify log level for contexts.

 For example, an application "EXA1" has two contexts "CON1" and "CON2".
 For "CON1" log level DEBUG and for "CON2" log level VERBOSE shall be used.
 The